starchildluke/astro/src/pages/post/wikinotes/vgc-notes.md

 - Iron Jugulis is a TANK
 - Don't forget about Chien-Pao Sucker Punch and Protect pivoting
 	- Iron Bundle Encore/Protect worked well (lol at the rage quit when this happened)
+- Indeedee-F potential counter for Prankster Tailwind with TR + Psychic Terrain?